Sakshamrzt/CSC591-final/README.md

 train.py | Training file
 utils.py | Contains utilies related to
 ----
-## Running with pretrained model
+## Testing with pretrained model
+- The pretrained-model directory contains the pytorch and onnx files for the original and optimized model.
+- These can be used to directly test the effectiveness of the model.
 -  Use the command **CUDA_VISIBLE_DEVICES=0 python3 test2.py --eval-file "pretrained-mode/optimized.pth"**.
 This will generate the files in the results directory and prints the psnr value
+-
 ## Training
 - Run optimize.py file using CUDA_VISIBLE_DEVICES=0 python3 optimize.py
 - **NOTE** : The work have been tested on GPU's and may have issues on CPU device.